lensapp/lens/docs/contributing/promotion.md

 * [Reddit](https://www.reddit.com/search/?q=lens%20kubernetes&sort=new) - Upvote and be an ambassador of Lens by participating relevant discussions on Reddit
 * [Hacker News](https://hn.algolia.com/?dateRange=all&page=0&prefix=false&query=lens%20kubernetes&sort=byDate&type=story) - Upvote and be an ambassador of Lens by participating relevant discussions on Hacker News

-## Write Blogs or Make Videos About Us
+## Write blogs or make videos about us

 Here are some nice blog posts and videos about our project for you to get some inspiration: